“We are going through a very strange time. You know you are living in it but you don't know what is going to happen at the end.”

 I suspect, though, that many people who listened to that debate and found themselves rooting for Ahmari were rooting for him because they’re not able to grasp what French is saying.
 They just find Ahmari’s views more natural.

 So if liberal democracy doesn’t work, how does Rosenberg account for the success of the United States?
-By any imaginable measure we’re the wealthiest and most powerful polity in history, and certainly we make the most compulsively watchable reality TV.
+By any imaginable measure, we’re the wealthiest and most powerful polity in history.
+Certainly, we make the most compulsively watchable reality TV.

 Well, he says, “something extra” is needed to compensate for the citizen deficit.